otto-torino/django-baton/docs/ai.rst

 With this configuration, two (the number of targets) buttons will appear near the ``text_it`` field, each one opening a modal dialog with the configuration for the target field.
 In this modal you can edit the ``words`` and ``useBulletedList`` parameters and perform the summarization that will be inserted in the target field.

-All default fields and CKEDITOR fields are supported, see AI Hooks section below if you need to support other wysiwyg editors.
+All default fields and CKEditor fields are supported out of the box.
+Other rich-text editors (e.g. Editor.js via ``dj-editor-js``) plug in through editor adapters, see the Editor Adapters section below.

 Image Generation
 ----------------